MAIN PLACES OF INTEREST

 It is currently the home of the Central Library and the Historical Archive of Gandia.

 Founded in 1588 by the fifth duke, Carlos de Borja, son of Saint Francisco, it housed a community of discalced Franciscan monks, including the Beato Andrés Hibernón.
 The small cloister stands out, with two storeys and very simple, following the Franciscan rules.
-In the cloister there is a cafe, where you can read under the branches of orange trees.
+In the cloister there is a cafe, where you can read under the branches of orange trees or listen to the audioguide.
 The church was added to the convent in the 18th century.

 The MuseoFallero (Museum of Las Fallas), reproduces the sensations of the Fallas, through modern multimedia technologies.
 If travellers visit the city during other times of the year, they can live the festival in the Museo Fallero (Museum of Las Fallas). www.museufaller.org